Subscribe

 Hot to Transition Flooring

-If the flooring in every room of your home could flow together perfectly, you could pick one flooring type, have it installed and enjoy a cohesive look.
-While this sounds ideal, it’s not realistic for many homes.
-The rooms in your home have different uses, which necessitate different flooring needs.
-Living rooms call for cozy and soft flooring for relaxation, whereas bathrooms and kitchens require increased water resistance.
+If the flooring in every room of your home could flow together perfectly, you could simply pick one flooring type, have it installed, and go on to enjoy your cohesive look.
+While this sounds ideal, it’s just not realistic for many homes.
+The rooms in your home have different uses, which means they have different flooring needs.
+This is where transition flooring enters the picture.

 View Flooring Options by Room

-When you’re selecting new flooring, you’re focused on the styles that accentuate your home.
-An equally important element is how your new flooring will transition into other flooring types in your home.
+When you select new flooring, you focus on the styles that accentuate your home.
+But an equally important element is how your new flooring will transition into other flooring types in your home.
+These floor transitions serve three essential purposes: design, safety, and durability.
+The transitions you use will depend on the actual flooring types you’re transitioning.

-• Aesthetics: Flooring transitions help mitigate visual appearance where jarring colors and textures meet.
-A neutral floor transition can go a long way to help blend different flooring styles and designs.
-Also, transitions between flooring can cover up unsightly gaps to make your flooring appear seamless.
+Flooring transitions help smooth out the look where jarring colors and textures meet.
+A neutral floor transition can go a long way toward blending different flooring styles and designs.

 Aesthetics in Floor Transitions